lindamazzone/BA_Thesis_Mazzone/README.md

 All scripts were written by me, Linda Mazzone, as part of my Bachelor's thesis in Computational Linguistics, with the exception of "VoxCommunis_lexicon_countphonemes.py", which originates from the VoxCommunis project (written by Ishu Sutharsan) and was only adapted by me in a few places.

 There are 5 folders:
-1. missing_documentation_files: to create the missing documentation files
+1. missing_documentation_files: script to create the missing documentation files (lexicon folder needed in the same directory)
 2. filtering: The filtering process
 3. std: get the data about the standard deviation of F1 and F2 and the summarizing tables about the vowel inventory
 4. linear_regression_models: scripts to run the models